StuChapman/IFD-MS-Project-Online-Learning/README.md

 **Interactive Learning** - for the user to gain the knowledge in an engaging experience.

 This section comprises of:
+* index.html - get the user's name and email address - to be used for: certificate and email question form.
-* index.html - to intruduce the user to the 2 main concept (Value and Waste) and inform them of the test and pass mark.
+* intro.html - to intruduce the user to the 2 main concept (Value and Waste) and inform them of the test and pass mark.
 * background.html - to inform the user of the origins of the terms Value and Waste.
 * looking.html - a video of Mark Onetto ex of Amazon to bring the concept of Waste to life.
 * definition.html - simple definitions of Value and Waste.